 CSANA is led by an executive committee responsible for the management of the organization.
-Voting members of the executive are elected by the membership for fixed terms, see the CSANA by-laws for details.
+Voting officers of the executive are elected by the membership for fixed terms; see the CSANA by-laws for details.

-The executive committee is also advised, in a non-voting capacity, by our organization’s other officers:
+The executive committee is supported and advised by our organization’s non-voting officers.

 |Journal Editor||Joseph F. Eska, Virginia Tech|